van001/lesscode-fp/README.md

 - you just compose functions to produce a desired outcome.

-- you treant functions as a 1st class citizen and so you can pass / return a function to / from another function.
+- you treat functions as a 1st class citizen and so you pass / return a function to / from another function.

 [lesscode-fp](https://github.com/van001/lesscode-fp/blob/master/lesscode/src/index.js), is a language agnostic functional library,